LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Results

+We first examine how frequently the score and practice streams should interact inside the encoder.
+Starting from the \textit{Polytune} architecture, we vary the number of joint encoder layers (\(L_\text{joint}\)) while holding either the total depth or the number of modality-specific layers constant.

 To study fusion depth, we vary the number of joint encoders (\(L_\text{joint}\)) while keeping the total encoder layers \(L_\text{total}\) fixed.
 The remaining layers are assigned to modality-specific encoders (score and practice).
 The number of modality-specific layers is determined by (\(L_\text{mod} = L_\text{total} - L_\text{joint}\)).
 As shown in \Cref{tab:joint_encoders}, increasing \(L_\text{joint}\) improves F1 scores.

-Fusing earlier supports better comparison across missed, extra, and correct notes.
-However, gains diminish beyond 2–3 joint layers.
-To isolate the effect, we also fix \(L_\text{mod}\) and vary \(L_\text{joint}\).
+However, gains diminish beyond 2–3 joint layers (\Cref{tab:joint_encoders}).
+To isolate the effect of increasing joint encoders, we also fix \(L_\text{mod}\) and vary \(L_\text{joint}\).
 This also shows peak performance at 2–3 joint encoders, followed by a decline.
-This confirms that fusing earlier improves performance when used moderately.
-However, too many joint encoder layers lead to diminishing returns, suggesting that there is a tradeoff between alignment capability and the ability to separately encode inputs.
+This confirms that too many joint encoder layers lead to diminishing returns, suggesting that there is a tradeoff between alignment capability and the ability to separately encode inputs.